 Analysis

 Interviews and focus groups were recorded digitally and transcribed verbatim.
-Data were analysed using a thematic framework approach (25) with the aid of NVIVO software.
+Data were analysed using a thematic framework approach [25] with the aid of NVIVO software.
 Transcripts were double coded by study researchers.
 Key themes and sub-themes were identified.
 To determine variance in exercise training provision, two independent investigators rated the survey data by location in regards to likelihood of providing exercise services according to NICE guidance.
-Key indicators were: availability of local exercise referral schemes, multi-disciplinary team working, access to specialists in exercise prescription, supervised exercise provision, parallel behaviour change services and any specialist staff training programmes: please see Figure 2.
+Key indicators were: availability of local exercise referral schemes, multi-disciplinary team working, access to specialists in exercise prescription, supervised exercise provision, parallel behaviour change services and any specialist staff training programmes: please see Fig 1.
 The locations were mapped by postcode (ArcMap software v.10.2) using graduated symbols (circles) with a combination of size and colour indicating the grading.

 Results